velmer/saps-engine/docs/scheduler-install.md

   11. service postgresql restart
   ```

-After that, configure the timezone and NTP client as shown below.
+After that, configure the timezone and NTP client as it's explained on [this link](./ntp-server-config.md)

   ```
   1. bash -c ‘echo "America/Recife" > /etc/timezone’